alessandroraffa/bootstrap-customization/README.md

 </div>
 ```

-You can use these media queries to customize your CCS3 rules.
+You can use or combine these media queries to customize your CCS3 rules.

 ```css
 /* Small to Wide and larger */